Any student wanting to be considered for federal, state, and institutional financial aid programs noted here must

 The State of Illinois also offers various scholarships to Illinois students that have established residency and pursue either an undergraduate or graduate career at approved educational institutions.

 There are also an abundance of private scholarship opportunities that students can investigate on their own.
 These scholarships are not from Roosevelt University but are offered by private organizations desiring to contribute to the educational related expenses of both undergraduate and graduate students.
 As a general rule, NEVER PAY AN APPLICATION FEE for any scholarship opportunities.
 Also, carefully investigate each organization BEFORE providing them with any confidential information.
 Roosevelt University encourages all students to try the FREE Scholarship Search engine.
 There is also a separate listing of private scholarship offers available that students have sent in for us to share with you.

 Student loans are a very affordable educational financing option for many, if not all, student and families.
 Many of the loans will allow you to defer payment, both interest and principle, while you are enrolled at least half-time.
 Unlike grants and scholarships, student loans must be repaid.
 There are various student loan programs, including need and non-need based loans, designed for parents and students alike.

 Roosevelt University participates in the Federal Direct Lending Program.

-There are various student employment opportunities available at RU during the fall and spring semesters.
+There are various student employment opportunities available at Roosevelt University during the fall and spring semesters.
 You may earn funds to assist you with your educational expenses while working in a position that helps you gain experience, build your resume, and give back to the community in which you live and learn.
 The advantage of taking part in the Federal Work Study Program is that your employment is centered around your academic schedule.
 School comes first!